 In TCM, practitioners look at the whole person not just the symtptoms presented.
 The focus is on the psychological and physcial characteristics as well as examining and external stress factors that might contribute to a condition.
 Treatment is therefore aimed at the individual and the root of the problem, rather than offering temporary relief.

-Chinese Medicine understands that the location of infertility begins in the uterus, and its development is related to the liver, spleen and especially kidney function.
+Traditional Chinese Medicine for fertility understands that the location of infertility begins in the uterus, and its development is related to the liver, spleen and especially kidney function.
 The kidneys control our congenital essence which is our inherited self; the spleen provides an acquired foundation based on our nutrition and the liver stores blood and regulates Qi ( vital energy ) movements.
 Normal functioning in these organs ensures a proper material basis for conception.

 In the past, there have been many reported cases of improvement in both sperm quantity and quality, with some individuals achieving a normal sperm count following treatment with Chinese Medicine and therefore restoring fertility.
 Furthermore, male impotence, which may be due to a combination of physical and psychological factors, may be treated with herbs that address these issues.
 The medical speciality of Andrology, which studies these conditions, has become increasingly important and is now one of the major research areas of the Institute of Chinese Medicine.

-Acupuncture is an ancient Chinese medical procedure in which the body’s energy is brought back into balance.
+Acupuncture is an ancient Chinese fertility treatment in which the body’s energy is brought back into balance.
 Through the stimulation of acupuncture points with the use of very fine needles, this life energy is sent throughout the body through various channels.
 Whenever we experience an imbalance in our body as a result of this energy leaning towards the positive or the negative, it can display itself in a number of different ways.

 Moxibustion is an ancient technique which involves burning of a herb (mugwort) on or close to the skin to eliminate cold, strengthen the blood, stimulate the flow of Qi and maintain general health.
 Now a day Moxibustion is carried out using Moxa sticks and can be done in the comfort of your own home, however, we do recommend seeking consultation for your nearest TCM practioner to help you understand the key points on your body.